+Mission Statement

-Mission Statement: We deliver conservation solutions so agricultural producers can protect natural resources and feed a growing world.
+"We deliver conservation solutions so agricultural producers can protect natural resources and feed a growing world."

-Vision: A world of clean and abundant water, healthy soils, resilient landscapes, and thriving agricultural communities through voluntary conservation.
+The Mission Statement is accompanied by NRCS's Vision: a world of clean and abundant water, healthy soils, resilient landscapes, and thriving agricultural communities through voluntary conservation.